 Developing a Writing Voice and Tone

-The tone is something that can change with each content and topic.
-However, voice is constant, it could be of a company.
+The tone can change with each content and topic.
+However, the voice is constant, it could be that of a company or yours.
 For instance, suppose there is a reputed IT company that deals in building hardware for computers.
-The content on the company’s website only includes blogs related to technology, hardware, and other products the company deals with.
+The content on the company’s website only includes blogs related to technology, hardware, and the products of the company.

-As you go through the website you will find out that the company’s voice is professional.
-The different pages curated for different services on this website do not include any casual words or sentences.
+As you go through the website, you will find that the company’s voice is professional.
+The different pages curated for services on this website do not include casual words or sentences.
 However, when we take an example like Zomato, we are well aware that the voice of this company is casual and friendly.
-We get the confirmation for the same by not just their website, but their app notifications and emails.
+We get the confirmation for the same not just on their website, but with their app notifications and emails as well.

 But things are different with the tone, irrespective of the company’s voice being professional or casual, the tone of each write-up (articles or blogs) published on the website would contrast with one other.
 But why is that?
 It all depends on the topic and platform your write-up is for, each topic demands a different tone.
 Some topics on a website with a professional voice might require light-hearted language and words with little casualness.
 Similarly, a writer might also have to write in a serious tone for a website with a casual voice because of the topic’s sensitive nature.